mbrezu/Shovel/advanced.md

 action of sending the compensating email is placed in the COTODO list.

-# Thanks
+## Thanks

-The current document resulted from a discussion with Cristian Ionita - he suggested most of the use cases, and together we came up with some ideas about handling the use cases.
+The current document resulted from a discussion with Cristian Ionita - he suggested most of the use cases, and together we came up with ideas about handling them.
 All mistakes and omissions in the current document are my own.